1940 to 1944 English cricket seasons: Bertie Clarke

-The British Empire XI was dominated by West Indian leg-spinner Bertie Clarke – exempt from military service because of his profession as a doctor – whose leg-breaks and googlies took 98 wickets for 11.40 runs apiece and was to better this record in 1942.
-In contrast, the main players for the London Counties XI were veterans, with Alf Gover their most successful bowler with 83 wickets for 9.50.
+The British Empire XI relied heavily on the skills of West Indian leg-spinner Bertie Clarke, who was exempt from military service because of his profession as a doctor.
+With his leg-breaks and googlies, he took 98 wickets for 11.40 runs apiece, and was to better this record in 1942.
+In contrast, the main players for the London Counties XI were veterans.
+Alf Gover was their most successful bowler with 83 wickets at 9.50 runs apiece.